stitchdata/docs/_database-integrations/mongo/mongo-atlas/v1/mongodb-atlas-v1.md

       {% endif %}
       {% endfor %}

-  - title: "{{ integration.display_name }} Replication Keys"
+  - title: "{{ integration.setup-name }} Replication Keys"
     anchor: "mongo-replication-keys"
     content: |
-      Unlike Replication Keys for other database integrations, those for {{ integration.display_name }} have special considerations due to {{ integration.display_name }} functionality.
-For example: {{ integration.display_name }} allows multiple data types in a single field, which can cause records to be skipped during replication.
+      Unlike Replication Keys for other database integrations, those for {{ integration.setup-name }} have special considerations due to {{ integration.setup-name }} functionality.
+For example: {{ integration.setup-name }} allows multiple data types in a single field, which can cause records to be skipped during replication.

-      Refer to the [{{ integration.display_name }} Replication Keys guide]({{ rep-key | prepend: site.baseurl }}) before you define the Replication Keys for your {{ object }}s, as incorrectly defining Replication Keys can cause data discrepancies.
+      Refer to the [{{ integration.setup-name }} Replication Keys guide]({{ rep-key | prepend: site.baseurl }}) before you define the Replication Keys for your {{ object }}s, as incorrectly defining Replication Keys can cause data discrepancies.

   - title: "Heavily nested data and destination column limits"
     anchor: "nested-data-replication-column-limits"
     content: |
-      {{ integration.display_name }} documents can contain heavily nested data, meaning an attribute can contain many other attributes.
+      {{ integration.setup-name }} documents can contain heavily nested data, meaning an attribute can contain many other attributes.

       If your destination doesn't natively support nested data structures, Stitch will de-nest them to load them into the destination.
 Depending on how deeply nested the data is and the per table column limit of the destination, Stitch may encounter issues when loading heavily nested data.